primaza/primazactl/README.md

 ```

 ### Worker create application-namespace options:
-- `--clustername CLUSTER_NAME`
+- `--context CONTEXT`
-    - CLUSTER_NAME: the cluster, as it appears in kubeconfig, on which primaza-worker is installed
+    - CONTEXT: the cluster, as it appears in kubeconfig, on which primaza-worker is installed
-- `--clusterenvironment CLUSTER_ENVIRONMENT`
+- `--cluster-environment CLUSTER_ENVIRONMENT`
     - Used in the name of the primaza main [indentity](docs/identities.md#identities).
-- `--primaza-clustername MAIN_CLUSTERNAME`
+- `--tenant-context TENANT_CONTEXT`
     - Name of cluster, as it appears in kubeconfig, on which Primaza main is installed.
 Default: current kubeconfig context
 - `--config CONFIG`
     - Config file containing thr manifests for application agent roles.